-SECTION 1 Introduction 49 Section 1.1 Use this chapter together with other materials that explain your drug coverage 49 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 49 Section 2.1 What are the four drug payment stages?
-49 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 50 Section 3.1 We send you a monthly report called the Explanation of Benefits 50 Section 3.2 Help us keep our information about your drug payments up to date 51 SECTION 4 During the Deductible Stage, you pay the Initial Coverage Stage copayment and the Plan pays your deductible 51 Section 4.1 Iron Road Healthcare pays your \$435 deductible and you pay your standard copayment during this stage 51 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 51 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription 51 Section 5.2 A table that shows your costs for a 30-day and 90-day supply of a drug 52 Section 5.3 You stay in the Initial Coverage Stage until your total Part D drug costs reach \$4,660 for the calendar year 53 Section 5.4 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply for certain drugs 53 SECTION 6 Coverage Gap Stage 54 Section 6.1 You stay in the Coverage Gap Stage until your Part D out-of-pocket costs reach \$7,400 54 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs 54
+SECTION 1 Introduction .
+49 Section 1.1 Use this chapter together with other materials that explain your drug coverage 49 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug .
+49 Section 2.1 What are the four drug payment stages?
+49 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in .
+50 Section 3.1 We send you a monthly report called the Explanation of Benefits 50 Section 3.2 Help us keep our information about your drug payments up to date 51 SECTION 4 During the Deductible Stage, you pay the Initial Coverage Stage copayment and the Plan pays your deductible .
+51 Section 4.1 Iron Road Healthcare pays your \$545 deductible and you pay your standard copayment during this stage 51 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share .
+52 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription 52 Section 5.2 A table that shows your costs for a 30-day and 90-day supply of a drug 52 Section 5.3 You stay in the Initial Coverage Stage until your total Part D drug costs reach \$5,030 for the calendar year 53 Section 5.4 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply for certain 50 drugs 53 SECTION 6 0 SECTION 6 Section 6.1 drugs Coverage Gap Stage You stay in the Coverage Gap Stage until your Part D out-of- pocket costs reach \$8,000 .
+54 Coverage Gap Stage You stay in the Coverage Gap Stage until your Part D out-of- 54 54 Section 6.1 Coverage Gap Stage You stay in the Coverage Gap Stage until your Part D out-of- pocket costs reach \$8,000 How Medicare calculates your out-of-pocket costs for prescription 54 54 54

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 56 Section 7.1 Once you are in the Catastrophic Coverage Stage, you stay in this stage for the rest of the year 56 SECTION 8 What you pay for a vaccination depends on how and where you get it 56 Section 8.1 Our plan has separate coverage for the vaccine and for the cost of giving you the vaccine 56 Section 8.2 You may want to call Optum Rx before you get a vaccination 57 SECTION 9 Do you have to pay the Part D late enrollment penalty?
+SECTION 8 What you pay for a vaccine depends on how and where you get it 56 Section 8.1 Our plan has separate coverage for the vaccine and for the cost of giving you the vaccine 56 Section 8.2 You may want to call Optum Rx before you get a vaccine .58 SECTION 9 Do you have to pay the Part D late enrollment penalty?
 58 Section 9.1 What is the Part D late enrollment penalty?
-58 Section 9.2 How much is the Part D late enrollment penalty?
-58 Section 9.3 In some situations, you can enroll late and not have to pay the penalty 59 Section 9.4 What can you do if you disagree about your late enrollment penalty?
+58 Section 9.2 How much is the Part D late enrollment penalty? .58 Section 9.3 In some situations, you can enroll late and not have to pay the penalty 59 Section 9.4 What can you do if you disagree about your late enrollment penalty?
 59 SECTION 10 Do you have to pay an extra Part D amount because of your income?
-59 Section 10.1 Who pays an extra Part D amount because of income?
-59 Section 10.2 What can you do if you disagree about paying an extra Part D amount?
-60 Section 10.3 What happens if you do not pay the extra Part D amount?
-60
+60 Section 10.1 Who pays an extra Part D amount because of income? .60 Section 10.2 What can you do if you disagree about paying an extra Part D amount?
+60 Section 10.3 What happens if you do not pay the extra Part D amount? .60